dalelion/DNDTools/README.md

 ## Features
-* New User Account Registraction
+* New User Account Registration
 * Secure Password
 * Ability to create/join a room
-* DND software game plays with template
+* DND software game plays with a template
 * Awesome UI/UX design with the game
 * Character skill sheet tracking with the game
 * Auto dice system

 ## Getting Started
-Doanload the folder DNDTools and find the file DNDTools.exe
+Download the folder DNDTools and find the file DNDTools.exe
 ### Run
 Double click the DNDTools.exe to start the game
-If you've already habe an account,type in your username and password and click on "Login".
-If not, double click "Sign up here" to regisgter as new users.
+If you already have an account, type in your username and password and click on "Login".
+If not, double click "Sign up here" to register as a new user.

 ## Demo video